 How do I stop AT&T throttling and data slowing down?

-- Sign up for premium VPN (we recommend PIA)
+- Sign up for a premium VPN (we recommend PIA)

 - Download and set up PIA on your device.